Access to secure and affordable housing

 - consider, holistically, any possible limitations in terms of income support or financial restrictions, allowing a realistic appraisal of affordability.
 This appraisal should not simply consider the local housing allowance but the restrictions in place for large families.
 This will avoid families being placed into housing where the rent is higher than the actual benefits received.

-- the inclusion of information about accessing long term housing in orientation programs.
+- the inclusion of information about accessing long term housing in orientation programmes.

 - the involvement of volunteer and professional social support providers in assisting resettled refugees to secure housing; For example, difficulties can stem from broader issues such as public sector housing waiting lists which may require potential tenants to be resident in the area for an extended period of time.
 Further, private sector accommodation may reject tenants who receive governmental income.
 Volunteer and professional support providers can ensure that these residency requirements are waived for refugees and provide individual advocacy with landlords.